Search

 2011

-The little bench underneath the window started to get more organized.
+The little bench underneath the window started to get a lot more organized.
 We arranged our tools in easy-to-access wall-mounted pegboard and created attractive and purpose-built little organizers.
-This was "Santa's workhop" 2011.

 2012